jeremybatesDC/vueGridBaseballCard/README.md

 -- might actually not be that hard to allow landscape front

 -- not sure if this would be considered a hack that might be prevented in future iOS updates, but setting font-size to 16px and then using font-variation settings to achieve desired visual size works at present and avoids the zoom plague

+- build a subsetted version of the font without the undesired axes (is that even a thing?)

 ### Built with